mess42/pyrate/README.md

 ```
 - check whether import of scipy is successful by `import scipy`
 - independently of whether scipy is found or not, there may still be a DLL initialization error: check whether MSVC version of your scipy binaries and the ones of FreeCAD are identical
+- It seems that for windows 64 there is no solution to integrate scipy into FreeCAD in a generic way, see also http://forum.freecadweb.org/viewtopic.php?f=4&t=20674 for a discussion about this issue

 Please test this workflow.
 If there is anything incorrect, please fill an issue.